-16.7 SWITCH ON
+16.6 SWITCH ON

-Before switching on, confirm that the electrical supply is fully compliant with the requirement of the motor as detailed on the motor or fan nameplate, that the fan is correctly installed, all component parts and fixings are secure, safety guards are in place and no loose items or associated equipment are present in the vicinity.
+Before switching on, confirm that the electrical supply is fully compliant with the requirement of the motor as detailed on the motor or fan nameplate, that the fan is correctly installed, all component parts and fasteners are secure, safety guards are in place and no loose items or associated equipment are present in the vicinity.

 Immediately after switch-on check that the rotation direction is correct.
 For three phase motors, if the rotation direction is incorrect, then this can be rectified by interchanging any two incoming phase connections of the electrical supply at the motor terminal block.
-For single-phase motors, the motor winding leads should be interchanged at the motor terminal block.
-In the case of BT and CT motors, these are identified by black and red coloured wires.
-In the case of other motors these wires are labelled "U1" and "U2".

 Check the assembly for smooth, low vibration running, and check that the current consumption is within the full load current specified on the nameplate.
-The fan motor must not be repeatedly or rapidly switched on and off as this could cause overheating of the motor or its associated wiring connections.
+The fan motor must not be repeatedly or rapidly switched on and off as this could cause overheating of the motor or its associated wiring connections